OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

 * While the netCDF API does not provide an alternate I/O layer, this is possible with the HDF5 API.

-* Grids can have be indexed by more than 2 dimensions (for current needs, we don't need more than 2D support)
+* Grids can be indexed by more than 2 dimensions (for current needs, we don't need more than 2D support)

 Weak points: